Original Post, April 13, 2020, Covid-19 Shelter-in-Place Day 28

 As of April 22, I’ve made 246.
 Most I’ve given away to friends, family, neighbors, the local independent grocery store, local senior home, and my veterinarian’s office.

-Now I’m selling a few at the local independent grocery store, Piedmont Grocery, here in Oakland, California.
+As of May 27, 2020 I’ve made 499.
+Now I’m selling them at the local independent grocery store, Piedmont Grocery, here in Oakland, California.

-Get in touch with me if you need masks or would like to help out in any way.
+Get in touch with me if you need masks.

 I’m using the pattern from Deaconess Hospital in Indiana with a few improvements as of Batch #2 (April 9): a filter pocket accessible from the inside, nose-wire channel, and longer nose-to-throat coverage.
 It’s an easy-on easy-off mask.